 Search for works in catalogue »

 Damström studied composition with Doctor Hannu Pohjannoro at Tampere University of Applied Sciences and at a master's level with Professor Luca Francesconi at the Malmö Academy of Music.
 Since graduating she has been working full time with commissions from various ensembles and festivals.
-Her broad catalogue of compositions includes chamber music, choral works, orchestral works as well as three chamber operas.Her compositions have received several national and international composition prizes.
+Her broad catalogue of compositions includes orchestral works, chamber music, choral works, as well as three chamber operas.Her compositions have received several national and international composition prizes.

-Cecilia Damström's music has been performed in all the Nordic countries as well as in Canada, Germany, England, Spain and the Czech Republic.
-Her music is regularly performed in Finland at major concert venus and festivals such as Tampere Biennale (2010, 2012 and 2014), Helsinki Winds (2017), Summer Sounds in Sysmä (2015), Summer Sounds in Porvoo (2011), Tampering Festival (2014, 2015 and 2017), VocalEspoo (2014 and 2016) and at the Kokonainen Festival, where she is composer in residence (2016-2020).
+Cecilia Damström's music has been performed in all the Nordic countries as well as in Canada, USA, Germany, England, Spain and the Czech Republic, and is is frequently played at Finnish festivals as the Tampere Biennale, Time of Music, Tampering Festival, VocalEspoo and at the Kokonainen Festival, where she was composer in residence (2016-2020).

 During 2021-2022 she was artist-in-residence at Internationales Künstlerhaus Villa Concordia in Bamberg, Germany.